The William Temple Foundation was founded in memory of Archbishop William Temple shortly after his death in 1944.

-Recognising societal shifts and a changing landscape amongst the institutions and traditions we formerly worked with (Trades Unions, public and voluntary sector, the macro-economic consensus, Church, Christian social ethics and pastoral theology), since 2001 the Foundation has re-emerged as a research and ideas hub resourcing action through teaching, training and publications.
+Recognising societal shifts and a changing landscape amongst the institutions and traditions we formerly worked with (Trades Unions, public and voluntary sector, the macro-economic consensus, Church, Christian social ethics and pastoral theology), since 2001 the Foundation has re-emerged as a research and ideas hub and public theology think tank, resourcing action through teaching, training and publications.

 The Foundation worked in partnership with the University of Chester from 2009 to 2017.
 The fruits of this partnership included establishing the Centre for Faiths and Public Policy, a research and conference centre providing high-quality teaching and supervising doctoral research.

 Since 2017, the Foundation has developed a new partnership with Goldsmiths, University of London, and especially its Faiths and Civil Society Unit.
 This partnership will focus on developing joint research projects, as well as enabling our new William Temple Scholars to develop interdisciplinary research on key aspects of religion, belief and public life.

 Whilst remaining within the Temple tradition, the Foundation continues to develop and adapt the principles of Christian social thought and practice.
 In the years ahead we seek to work collaboratively with people of all faiths and those from secular traditions towards a deeper understanding of both the theory and practice needed to sustain the economic, social and political wellbeing of society.